Dubrovnik: Cable car

-Dubrovnik has a cable car service from Old town to the top of Srđ mountain.
-The Dubrovnik Cable Car, known as "žičara" in Croatian, was first constructed in 1969.
+Dubrovnik has a cable car service from Old town (Donja postaja, "Lower station") to the top of Srđ mountain (Gornja postaja, "Upper station").
+The Dubrovnik Cable Car, known as "Dubrovačka žičara" in Croatian, was first constructed in 1969.
 It was the first cable car in the Adriatic region and initially transported up to 15 people at a time.
-However, the cable car was severely damaged during the Croatian War of Independence in 1991 and ceased operations.
+However, the cable car was severely damaged during the Siege of Dubrovnik in 1991 and ceased operations.
 After years of inactivity, the cable car underwent a complete restoration and reopened in 2010, offering modern and improved facilities to visitors.

 Highways and roads

 The A1 highway, in use between Zagreb and Ploče, is planned to be extended all the way to Dubrovnik.
 Because the area around the city is disconnected from the rest of Croatian territory, the highway will either cross the Pelješac Bridge whose construction was completed in 2022, or run through Neum in Bosnia and Herzegovina and continue to Dubrovnik.